andrei-akatsyeu1/drift-track-designer/README.md

 - Use the image scale control in the top panel
 - Or use keyboard shortcuts: `Page Up/Down` (10%) or `Ctrl + Page Up/Down` (1%)

+### Exporting Images

+**Export to PNG**:
+1. Go to **File → Export Image...**
+2. Configure export options in the dialog:
+   - **Show Background Image**: Include background image in export
+   - **Show Shape Keys**: Display shape keys on exported image
+   - **Include Shapes Report**: Add a table report at the bottom showing shape counts by type and color
+   - **Scale**: Export scale multiplier (1x to 10x)
+3. Click OK
+4. Choose a location and filename for the PNG file
+5. Click Save

+**Export Features**:
+- Exported images include all sequences with proper scaling
+- Background image is included if enabled
+- Shape keys are displayed if enabled (scaled appropriately)
+- Shapes report shows a compact table format with shape counts
+- Images are automatically sized to fit all content with padding

 ## Advanced Features

+### Canvas Panning

+You can pan (move) the entire canvas to navigate around your design:

+1. **Hold left mouse button** on the canvas
+2. **Drag** to move the canvas in any direction
+3. **Release** to stop panning

+**Note**: Panning is disabled when the measurement tool is active.

 ### Measurement Tool